spacewalk01/depth-anything-tensorrt/README.md

     - nvinfer.lib and any other LIB files that your project requires are present under **Linker > Input > Additional Dependencies**.
     6. Download and install any recent [OpenCV](https://opencv.org/releases/) for Windows.
     </details>
-5. Build the project and run depth_anything.exe
+5. Build and run the project.

 ## Acknowledgement
 This project is based on the following projects: